Where to go fishing with kids in the East Bay

 Lake Temescal, Oakland

 Number two on my countdown is Lake Temescal.
-This is by far the best place to take first-time fishermen.
+This is by far the best place to take first-time fishers.
 It has easy access, with two parking lots and a trail around the lake.
 This lake is the easiest of all of them to catch small fish.
-Personally, I have caught hundreds of bluegill and redear sunfish out this lake.
-The smaller fish are very easy to catch and will bite just about anything, from worms to bare hooks, to a small piece of rubber.
+Personally, I have caught hundreds of bluegill and redear sunfish out of this lake.
+The smaller fish are very easy to catch and will bite just about anything, from worms to bare hooks to a small piece of rubber.

 fishing-kids-east-bay